-Today, September 15th, the Catholic Church happens to celebrate the feast day of Our Lady of Sorrows.
+I couldn't help but recall that on every September 15th the Catholic Church honors Our Lady of Sorrows.
 It is a reminder to all Catholics that the Blessed Virgin was a mother who stood by her Son at the foot of Cross.
 Indeed, she also grieved the loss of a Son.
 Her tears, her grief and her anguish were every bit as real as ours.
 Sometimes we can forget that we love and serve a God who had, at one time, entered into the very shadows of death.
 To this day our Lord still bears the marks of death on his glorified body in order to demonstrate his deep connection with our trials.

 As with her Son, Our Lady of Sorrows also joins us in our losses and in our valleys.
 She descends into the valley with us and points to the mountain top.
 But she not only points out the way, she helps us to summit this mountain where we will eventually see the panoramic view of God’s plan.
 From this height, we will come to understand why God allows those painful circumstances which, at times, have confounded us during our life and even tested our faith.